api3dao/data-feed-reader-example/README.md

 ## Reading dAPIs with name using DataFeedReaderExample

-First send a transaction to allow the deployed DataFeedReaderExample contract to read the dAPI.
+First, send a transaction to allow the deployed DataFeedReaderExample contract to read the dAPI.
 Note that you only need to do this once, and you can only do this on Polygon testnet.

 ```sh
 DAPI_NAME=AVAX/USD yarn run:allow-to-read-with-name
 ```

-Then you can use the script below to have the DataFeedReaderExample contract read the dAPI.
+Then, you can use the script below to have the DataFeedReaderExample contract read the dAPI.

 ```sh
 DAPI_NAME=AVAX/USD yarn run:read-with-name
 ```

-You can also omit reading the timestamp and only get the value.
+You can also omit the timestamp and only read the value.

 ```sh
 DAPI_NAME=AVAX/USD yarn run:read-value-with-name